mikaelacaron/Hanko-Git-Workshop/Jokes.md

 * Where do dad programmers store their jokes?
    * In a dad-a-base

-* What do hacker do on a boat?
+* What do hackers do on a boat?
-   * Phishing11
+   * Phishing

 * What do you call a bee that lives in America?
    * A USB